plone/training/embed.rst

     <include package=".events" />

-Next, we write the ZCML configuration for the events into :file:`events/configure.zcml`
+then, we write the ZCML configuration for the events into :file:`events/configure.zcml`

 .. code-block:: xml
     :linenos: